 You love your old entertainment center, but it's been sadly obsolete since you bought a flat-screen TV.
 Luckily, a whole new life awaits it as an adorable play kitchen for kids.
 This darling transformation gives you a second chance to use a beloved item, because sometimes once just isn't enough.
-You can also earn cash back not just once, but twice, with the Citi® Double Cash card—earn 1% when you buy and another 1% when you make a payment towards your purchases—big or small.

 Clean the cabinet thoroughly and remove all hinges, handles and knobs.
 Save the hardware for later use.
 Sand lightly and wipe off all dust with a tack cloth.
 Although there are many paints on the market that include primer in their formula, it is a good idea to roll on a coat of a good single primer to seal the finish and ready the piece for paint.
 The finish will take a lot of abuse since it will be used as a toy.